sciZer0/newdiscoveries/a/README.md

 I also absolutely agree with this above.

-But I don’t agree with the formula "official" science calculates Energy by.
+But I don’t agree with the formula by which "official" science calculates Energy:

+E = F * D

 Specifically, "Official" science says that Energy being spent by the Universe during the given second (while Gravitational Force is pushing the free-falling object) can be calculated by this formula:

 E = F * D

+where,<br>
-where,E — Energy (Resource) being spent by the subject doing Work during the given second, (for example, as the subject this might be you or the Universe) (Joule: J);F — Force pushing the object during every second (Newton: N);D — Distance moved by the pushed object during the given second (meter: m).
+E — Energy (Resource) being spent by the subject pushing the object during the given second (measured in Joules: J);<br>
+F — Force pushing the object during every second (measured in Newtons: N);<br>
+D — Distance moved by the pushed object during the given second (measured in meters: m).

+<i>For example, as the subject this might be you or the Universe.</i>

 Since during every second Force (Gravitational Force) is the same, 196 Newtons (196 N); and since during every second the pushed 20 kg object is moving the distance different in size, "official" science says the following: